 The Angkor Wat International Half Marathon takes place every year at the famous World Heritage temple ruins.
 The race supports victims of landmines and other weapons that ravished the region over the past century.
 Runners completing the 13-mile course can take in the incredible surroundings whilst knowing they're helping a great cause.

 Since 2007, the Johnnie Walker Cambodian Open has been attracting golfers from around the world.
 The event is staged at the Phokeethra Country Club, just 15 miles from Siem Reap.
 Many golfers and spectators take advantage of the great location and head to nearby Angkor – when they’re not due on the golf course that is!

 Sometimes referred to as the Winter Festival, New Year of Dong is celebrated by the Dong ethnic group in Guizhou province.
 The Dong communities come together to celebrate the harvest; wearing traditional dress, they entertain friends and relatives, share food and join the celebrations with Lusheng music, dancing and bullfighting.

-Also known as the Sonepur Cattle Fair, this Fall event is the largest cattle fair in the world.
-Visitors from all over Asia make their way to Sonepur, Bihar, on the banks of the river Ganges, for the ancient festival that can stretch from 15 days to one month.
+Also known as the Sonepur Cattle Fair, this fall event is one of the largest cattle fairs in the world.
+Visitors from all over Asia make their way to Sonepur, Bihar, on the banks of the River Ganges, for the ancient festival that can stretch from 15 days to one month.
 Farm animals from dogs, to rabbits and Persian horses are sold at the event.